Neighborhood complexes and Kronecker double coverings: Kronecker double coverings

-Next we consider the case of bipartite graphs.
-Let $\mathcal{G}_{K_2}$ denote the full subcategory of $\mathcal{G}$ consisting of bipartite graphs.
-An involution $\tau :X \rightarrow X$ of a bipartite graph $X$ is said to be odd (or a polarity) if for each $x \in V(X)$, there is no path with even length joining $x$ to $\tau(x)$.
-If $X$ is 2-colored and $\tau$ is an odd involution in the 2-colored sense, then $\tau$ is an odd involution in the bipartite sense.
+Now we turn to the case of bipartite graphs.
+For a bipartite graph $X$, an involution $\tau \colon X \to X$ is {\it odd} if for every $x \in X$, there is no path with even length joining $x$ to $\tau(x)$.
+If $(X, \tau)$ is a bigraph with an odd involution, then $\tau$ is odd in the sense of bipartite graphs.